Discover, feel and create music

 The Musician’s Craft: creation and performance

-Music has a profound ability to evoke a wide range of human emotions.
-This connection is achieved through the manipulation of its core elements.
-A fast tempo combined with a major key often conveys a sense of happiness or excitement, while a slow tempo in a minor key can elicit feelings of sadness or contemplation.
-The interplay of tension and release, created through harmony and dynamics, guides the listener through an emotional journey.
+Curated playlists have a profound ability to evoke human feelings.
+This connection manipulates core elements.
+Up-tempo tracks in a major key convey excitement, while slow ballads in a minor key elicit melancholy.
+The interplay of harmonic tension guides the listener through a mood-based journey.